mattiaferrarini/cartabinaria.github.io/content/en/wiki/sito/index.md

 ---
 title: 'Our Website'
-subtitle: 'Quick and Easy Guide to CSUnibo Website'
+subtitle: 'Quick and Easy Guide to CartaBinaria Website'
-summary: 'Brief information on contributing to the CSUnibo website, how to deploy locally, and how to add new content.'
+summary: 'Brief information on contributing to the CartaBinaria website, how to deploy locally, and how to add new content.'

 # Date published
 date: '2023-10-19T16:54:45+02:00'